kyverno/chainsaw/website/docs/bindings/index.md

 When a binding value is resolved, chainsaw will walk the binding chain upwards until it finds a binding with the expected name.
 Effectively, the last one registered in the chain will be used.

+## Templating

+A binding `name` supports templating.

+The name of a binding can therefore be dynamic and depend on [values](../configuration/values.md) or other bindings.

 ## Usage

 The example below defines custom bindings at the test level.